Mickey & Sylvia, ‘Love is Strange’ (live video)

 Everything But the Girl, ‘Love is Strange’ (cool video clip)

 A long-time colleague left our place of work recently, a young woman with some interest in ‘old’ music (from the twentieth century).
-She asked for a compilation CD as a going-away present.
-A compilation CD, as you may or may not know, is the primary form of expression of a certain breed of arrested development baby-boomers, post-baby-boomers, and neo-baby-boomers.
-I recently read a painfully perceptive portrayal of this particular form of autism in Nick Hornsby’s novel “High Fidelity”.
+She asked for a compilation playlist as a going-away present.
+The compilation playlist (cassette, CD, Spotify, iTunes), as you may or may not know, is the boquet of long-stemmed roses of a certain breed of arrested development baby-boomers, post-baby-boomers, and neo-baby-boomers (see Nick Hornsby’s novel “High Fidelity”.)